Skip to content

 All venues on this page are editorially reviewed.

 A garden wedding venue in France places the outdoor setting at the centre of the celebration rather than as a backdrop.
-These 10 estates span five regions: Provence-Alpes-Côte d'Azur (with five properties across the Côte d'Azur, the Luberon, the Camargue, the Alpilles, and the Provence Gardoise), Grand Est (with two estates including a Forestier-designed Art Deco château in the Champagne region and another with formal grounds attributed to Le Nôtre), Centre-Val de Loire (a 14th-century Manoir 75 km from Paris), Auvergne-Rhône-Alpes (a green-oak parkland estate), and Occitanie (a 12th-century stone château with boxwood-lined ceremony avenues near Uzès).
+The estates in this collection span several regions, including Provence-Alpes-Côte d'Azur (with properties across the Côte d'Azur, the Luberon, the Camargue, the Alpilles, and the Provence Gardoise), Grand Est (including a Forestier-designed Art Deco château in the Champagne region and another with formal grounds attributed to Le Nôtre), Pays de la Loire, Centre-Val de Loire (a 14th-century manor 75 km from Paris), Auvergne-Rhône-Alpes (a green-oak parkland estate), and Occitanie (a 12th-century stone château with boxwood-lined ceremony avenues near the town of Uzès).
 Every property has been selected because the garden character genuinely defines the wedding day, not because the venue happens to have a lawn.

 Editor's Tip